PGY2 Ambulatory Care Atlanta, Georgia

 - Letter of Intent to include description of personal goals and reasons for pursuing a PGY2 Ambulatory Care Pharmacy Residency

-- Curriculum Vitae to include completed and anticipated residency and advanced pharmacy practice rotations; leadership, organizational, and community service involvement; research projects, presentations, and publications (include doi and/or hyperlink)
+- Curriculum Vitae to include completed and anticipated residency and advanced pharmacy practice rotations; leadership, organizational, and community service involvement; research projects, presentations, and publications include Digital Object Identifier (DOI) and/or hyperlink)

 - Official Pharmacy School transcripts, sent directly from the applicant’s college or school of pharmacy